Want to make herbal soap, look first to your garden. No space for a garden, then turn to planting potted herbs.

 These are five types of herbs that are great for making herbal soap and can be easily grown in potted containers.

 Lavender is one of the most common herbs used to create scented herbal soaps, both because of it’s lovely fragrance, and it’s calming effect after use.
+I’ve used lavender buds in bath bombs as well as homemade soap.
 The leaves and buds of the herb are both useful, and they hold up well to the soapmaking process, creating both fragrant and visually interesting bars.
 As a potted plant, lavender does well because it likes nutrient poor and undisturbed soil.
 Add it to a pot that is double the size of its original root ball, do not pack the soil and water two to three times a week, letting the soil dry out completely between waterings.
+Get Lavender plants and seeds.

 Rose scented soap is such a special treat, and so many people do not realize that the rose plant is a herb.
+Dried rose petals are also lovely to include in romantic bath bombs.
 Miniature versions of the plant can be potted, and the best variety for this are tea roses, which come in so many colors and are just as fragrant as their full sized cousins.
 Add plants to a rich, well-balanced soil, with rose food added regularly.
 It is also important that you keep them in full sun, and water well.
 The rose buds are the ingredient that you will need for your soap, so collect them before they begin to wither and fall off the branch.
+Here are some miniature roses for container gardening.